ROYAL FLUSH CAVALIERS

 HOOKWORMS

-The name “hookworm” is derived from the hook-like mouth-parts these parasites use to anchor themselves on the lining of the intestinal wall.
+The name “hookworm” is derived from the hook like mouth parts these parasites use to anchor themselves on the lining of the intestinal wall.
 Puppies should be treated for hookworm at 2,4,6 and 8 weeks of age due to the high rate of hookworm infection in newborn puppies.

 COCCIDIA